MicrosoftDocs/cpp-docs/docs/atl/reference/ccomdynamicunkarray-class.md

 Returns the cookie associated with the newly added pointer.
 Use this cookie to retrieve the pointer from the array with [CComDynamicUnkArray::GetAt](#getat).

+### Remarks

+The position this item is inserted will not necessarily be directly after the last-inserted item, if `Remove()` was previously called on this array.
+Use the returned cookie to reliably access the inserted pointer.

 ## <a name="begin"></a> CComDynamicUnkArray::begin

 Returns a pointer to the beginning of the collection of `IUnknown` interface pointers.